How to Qualify a Foreign LLC in Montana

 What happens if I fail to foreign qualify before doing business in Montana?

-Foreign qualifying is essentially asking permission to do business in the state of Montana.
+Foreign qualifying is essentially asking permission to do business in the state of Montana LLC.
 And the notion that “it’s easier to ask forgiveness than permission” doesn’t apply here.
 Failing to foreign qualify before starting a business in Montana yields consequences that are far costlier than registering in the first place.
 If you fail to foreign qualify, your business:

 • Will be banned from enacting or maintaining lawsuits in Montana courts